of

 Efficient management of patents and trademarks

-The software should provide functions for monitoring deadlines, renewals, payments and other tasks related to IP rights.
+The software should provide features for monitoring deadlines, renewals, payments, and other tasks related to intellectual property rights.

 The software should provide tools to develop, monitor and implement a long-term IP strategy.